Concordium/concordium-node-sdk-js/packages/nodejs/READMEV2.md

 ### getAccountList
 Retrieves the accounts that exists a the end of a given block as an async iterable.

 If a blockhash is not supplied it will pick the latest finalized block.
-An optional abortsignal can also be provided that closes the stream.
+An optional abortSignal can also be provided that closes the stream.

 ```js
 const blockHash = 'fe88ff35454079c3df11d8ae13d5777babd61f28be58494efe51b6593e30716e';